SimonBecker1997/TraefikCourse/03_HTTPS/readme.md

 SSL encryption is a must when you create a webservice.
 Thats what this lab is all about.

+To run this lab:
+1. Navigate in your command prompt to this directory.
+2. Run docker-compose up

 This lab shows you:
 * How to enable SSL
 * How to forward all HTTP requests to HTTPS